ConnectSDK/Connect-SDK-iOS-Lite/README.md

 * Partnerships: partners@connectsdk.com

 ##Credits
-Connect SDK for iOS makes use of the following projects, some of which are open-source.
+Connect SDK for iOS makes use of the following projects, some of which are open-source:

 * [SocketRocket](https://github.com/Square/SocketRocket) (Apache License, Version 2.0)
   - modifications: